The Darkness before Dawn: Understanding the Suicidal Urge

 If you or anyone you know feels suicidal, there are some excellent free resources that can help.

-The TALK lifeline is available in the US; if you’re in another country, the International Association for Suicide Prevention has a list of crisis centers and suicide prevention centers throughout the world.
+The 988 lifeline is available in the US; if you’re in another country, the International Association for Suicide Prevention has a list of crisis centers and suicide prevention centers throughout the world.

 Looking at suicidal urges empathically

-Suicidal feelings have a range from soft to intense, but if you are feeling any level of suicidal urges right now, don’t feel as if you have to wait until you’re in the throes of torment to reach out for help.
+Suicidal feelings have a range from soft to intense, but if you’re feeling any level of suicidal urges right now, don’t feel as if you have to wait until you’re in the throes of torment to reach out for help.

 If you can learn to catch your suicidal urges when they’re in the soft stage, you can often stop yourself from falling into the pit of desperation and torment.
 This post on working with depression may be helpful.